 * Monthly permit numbers provided to date may be understated, as entry documentation with the required import license number may be submitted up to ten days after imports have entered U.S. commerce.

 Contact: Lisa Harrison

 202.452.7115 / firstname.lastname@example.org

 AISI serves as the voice of the North American steel industry in the public policy arena and advances the case for steel in the marketplace as the preferred material of choice.
 AISI also plays a lead role in the development and application of new steels and steelmaking technology.
-AISI’s membership is comprised of integrated and electric furnace steelmakers, and associate members who are suppliers to or customers of the steel industry.
-For more news about steel and its applications, view AISI's website at www.steel.org.
+AISI is comprised of 19 member companies, including integrated and electric furnace steelmakers, and approximately 120 associate members who are suppliers to or customers of the steel industry.
+For more news about steel and its applications, view AISI’s website at www.steel.org.
 Follow AISI on Facebook or Twitter (@AISISteel).

 NEW STEEL UPDATE